Help Center

 If you are signed into your account, you can add your vote by scrolling to the Your Difficulty section.
 You can see the breakdown of individual ratings by clicking the Full Details link at the bottom Trail Ratings section.
 Trail difficulty is characterized by the following:

 Flat, low angle terrain.
 No obstacles.
 Minor steeper, uneven terrain.
 Few obstacles.
 Moderately steep terrain.
 Moderately steep terrain.
 Some obstacles.
 Tricky terrain.
 Steep.
 Not for beginners.
 Hazardous terrain.
 Very steep.
-Experts only.
+Experts only.- All Clear: Trail is open and there are no obstacles or wet sections.

 - Minor Issues: There may be patches of mud, snow, ice or possibly a downed tree.
 The trail is open but should be used with caution.
 Care should be taken to avoid damaging the trail.